Do Video Games Cause ADHD?

 "Our data suggest that the children who already are most at risk for attention problems play the most games, which becomes a vicious cycle," says Douglas Gentile, an associate professor of psychology at Iowa State.

-But the study results don't offer supporting evidence that there's anything more than a link.
+But the study results don't offer supporting evidence that the games cause or worsen the attention problems—they just make a link between the two behaviors.
 Dr. Steingard says there's no evidence of causality here.

 What gamers are missing